mobidic/MPA/README.md

 #### With a simple interface (Captain ACHAB)

-Coming soon, a useful and simple interface to easily interpret NGS variants with a single look.
+MPA is a part of [MobiDL](https://github.com/mobidic/MobiDL) workflow.
+MPA is the core of ranking in our useful and simple interface to easily interpret NGS variants with a single look named Captain ACHAB.
 Find more informations at [Captain ACHAB](https://github.com/mobidic/Captain-ACHAB)

 --------------------------------------------------------------------------------